Shihab369/DevOps-Internship-Portfolio/README.md

 ---

-## Motivation

-I chose **DevOps** because I love exploring new things, solving errors, and building automation — it gives me a vibe and thrill.

 My personal goal is to **scale up my learning, gain confidence, and showcase my ability to apply DevOps in real projects**, which can help me land an internship or a job.

 ---